OCR-tech/project-MachineLearning/1_FoodVision_Transfer_Learning_and_Fine_Tuning/README.md

 <!-- - Save the trained model for future use -->

 ## Data:
-- The dataset is downloaded from [Food-101](https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101) and [TensorFlow Datasets (TFDS)](https://www.tensorflow.org/datasets/overview), and contains information about food images, including features such as class labels and image data.
+- The dataset is downloaded from [Food-101](https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101) or [TensorFlow Datasets (TFDS)](https://www.tensorflow.org/datasets/overview), and contains information about food images, including features such as class labels and image data.

 ## Outcomes:
 - A trained model capable of classifying food images into 101 different classes